JuliaLang/julia/stdlib/LinearAlgebra/docs/src/index.md

  4  5  6

 julia> b - U
-ERROR: DimensionMismatch("matrix is not square: dimensions are (2, 3)")
+ERROR: DimensionMismatch: matrix is not square: dimensions are (2, 3)
 Stacktrace:
 [...]
 ```